 At the end, I took my “I told you sos” with humility, then reminded them of the few priceless moments—like the elderly gamblers in Portsmouth Park, the (real) funeral procession led by a marching band, and the facial expressions of the Midwesterners when the dim sum arrived.

 I repaired some of my damaged reputation at The Natural Tea Shop where we were treated to an intricate demonstration of tea brewing and tasting.

 I crammed a lot into this day as the two-day forecast called for rain.

 Our next stop was Stow Lake in Golden Gate Park for some row boating.
 When we arrived to a closed boat shop, I wondered what I had done to deserve San Francisco’s curse.
 Fortunately, the bike shop was still open and we grabbed a giant trike (for the pre-teen), a quad (for the teen), and one suitably humiliating surrey (for the bonehead parents).

 My teenager proved he did have a memory, albeit a selective one, when he remembered the tiny restaurant we came to a couple of years ago and ate killer baked artichokes.
-I bought myself some forgiveness by returning to Park Chow to order some more.
+I bought myself some forgiveness by returning to Park Chow (now closed) to order some more.